mike-french/myrex/README.md

 For a oneshot _search,_ the REGEX is just wrapped with a `'.*'` prefix and suffix, then an NFA is created for the new expression.
+Note that the new REGEX will capture _all_ matches of the original REGEX inside the input string, because the wildcards can consume a matching substring.
+There is no need to
+restart the matching process.

 A batch _search_ is more difficult, because the existing NFA cannot be modified (it may be running concurrent match traversals).
 A _search_ `Executor` builds a `'.*'`
 prefix subgraph and connects the output to the `Start` node of the main NFA.
-The `Executor` then listens for partial match messages from the existing `Success` node, and redirects the results as new traversals of the augmented NFA network.
+The `Executor` then listens for partial match messages from the existing `Success` node, and redirects results as new traversals of the prefixed NFA network.
 The search `Executor` tears down the transient prefix subgraph at the end of execution, but the main NFA is not changed.